By Linda Tuerk

 “I connected.
 Nothing happened.”

-Going to another cocktail mixer, book signing, current event, or conference and just meeting people?
+Going to another cocktail mixer, current event, or conference and just meeting people?
 That will sometimes pay off, but not always.

 I’m not saying you don’t connect to others, but reaching out to a stranger and expecting something immediately in return is unrealistic. (“I connected.
 Nothing happened.”)